utelecon/utelecon.github.io/en/articles/schedule-management/index.md

 **⑦ Adding guests**

 - By adding a guest with an email address, you can share and co-edit the schedule with the guest.
-- Guests' access rights can only be set from the "Other Options" menu.
+- Guests' access rights can only be set from the "More options" menu.

 #### How to sort the schedule by category